-- 1. Analyze, interpret, and produce electrical and electronics drawings, technical reports including other related documents and graphics. - 2.
-Analyze and solve complex technical problems related to electrical systems by applying mathematics and science principles. - 3.
-Design, use, verify, and maintain instrumentation equipment and systems. - 4.
-Design, assemble, test, modify, maintain and commission electrical equipment and systems to fulfill requirements and specifications under the supervision of qualified people. - 5.
-Commission and troubleshoot static and rotating electrical machines and associated control systems under the supervision of a qualified person. - 6.
-Design, assemble, analyze, and troubleshoot electrical and electronic circuits, components, equipment and systems under the supervision of a qualified person. - 7.
-Design, install, analyze, assemble and troubleshoot control systems under the supervision of a qualified person. - 8.
-Use computer skills and tools to solve a range of electrical related problems. - 9.
-Create, conduct and recommend modifications to quality assurance procedures under the supervision of a qualified person. - 10.
-Prepare reports and maintain records and documentation systems. - 11.
-Design, install, test, commission and troubleshoot telecommunication systems under the supervision of a qualified person. - 12.
-Apply and monitor health and safety standards and best practices to workplaces. - 13.
-Perform and monitor tasks in accordance with relevant legislation, policies, procedures, standards, regulations, and ethical principles. - 14.
+- 1. Interpret and produce electrical and electronics drawings including other related documents and graphics. - 2.
+Analyze and solve routine technical problems related to electrical systems by applying mathematics and science principles. - 3.
+Use, verify, and maintain instrumentation equipment and systems. - 4.
+Assemble, test, modify and maintain electrical circuits and equipment to fulfill requirements and specifications under the supervision of a qualified person. - 5.
+Install and troubleshoot static and rotating electrical machines and associated control systems under the supervision of a qualified person. - 6.
+Verify acceptable functionality and apply trouble shooting techniques for electrical and electronic circuits, components, equipment, and systems under the supervision of a qualified person. - 7.
+Analyze, assemble and troubleshoot control systems under the supervision of a qualified person. - 8.
+Use computer skills and tools to solve routine electrical related problems. - 9.
+Assist in creating and conducting quality assurance procedures under the supervision of a qualified person. - 10.
+Prepare and maintain records and documentation systems. - 11.
+Install, test and troubleshoot telecommunication systems under the supervision of a qualified person. - 12.
+Apply health and safety standards and best practices to workplaces. - 13.
+Perform tasks in accordance with relevant legislation, policies, procedures, standards, regulations, and ethical principles. - 14.
 Configure installation and apply electrical cabling requirements and system grounding and bonding requirements for a variety of applications under the supervision of a qualified person. - 15.
-Design, commission, test and troubleshoot electrical power systems under the supervision of a qualified person. - 16.
-Select and recommend electrical equipment, systems and components to fulfill the requirements and specifications under the supervision of a qualified person. - 17.
-Apply project management principles to contribute to the planning, implementation, and evaluation of projects.
+Assist in commissioning, testing and troubleshooting electrical power systems under the supervision of a qualified person. - 16.
+Select electrical equipment, systems, and components to fulfill the requirements and specifications under the supervision of a qualified person. - 17.
+Apply project management principles to assist in the implementation of projects.